 Steps to get your images building are outlined below.
 You’ll need to do steps 1 to 3 only once.

-In the future we’ll remove this step.
+In the future we’ll improve the authentication page.

 Step 2: Create an application token¶